ctf2009/ci-cd-jenkins-k8s-openshift/sample-project/README.md

 ### Output

-Once build, the Spring Boot Jar will be located in `build/libs/sample-project.<X.Y.Z>.jar`
+Once built, the Spring Boot Jar will be located in `build/libs/sample-project.<X.Y.Z>.jar`

 ### Running